Skip to Main Content

 Other Education or Training

 In this highly-competitive industry, it’s important to keep your skills up to date by participating in continuing education (CE) classes, workshops, and seminars.
 Most HR associations provide some type of professional development opportunities.
 For example, the Society for Human Resource Management offers the Essentials of HR Management program, which can be completed online or via in-person seminars.
-The society also provides more than 200 courses and webcasts on topics such as leadership, communication skills, employee engagement, benefit plans, and employment laws.
+The society also provides hundreds of courses and webcasts on topics such as leadership, communication skills, employee engagement, benefit plans, and employment laws.
 The Association for Talent Development, International Foundation of Employee Benefit Plans, International Society for Performance Improvement, and WorldatWork also provide CE opportunities.
 Contact these organizations to learn more.

 Related Professions